http4k/mcp-desktop/README.md

 | `--reconnectDelay` | Reconnect delay in seconds if disconnected                                                                              | 0             |
 | `--version`        | Get the version information for the app                                                                                 | N/A           |

-## Cursor users

-Note that Cursor users should currently use HTTP Non-streaming mode (`--transport http-nonstream`)

 ### Authentication Options

 At time of writing, there are no [MCP Standard](https://spec.modelcontextprotocol.io/) authorisation mechanisms. http4k